DavidUdell/sparse_circuit_discovery/README.markdown

   a projection factor of 32 are supported, to take advantage of a set of preexisting sparse autoencoders.

-- When there is an "exactly `0.0` effect from ablations" error, check whether your layers slice is compatible with your pinned dim.
+- If an ExactlyZeroEffectError is raised, you should double-check whether your layers slice is compatible with your pinned dim.

 - If you're encountering cryptic env variable bugs, ensure you're running CUDA Toolkit 12.2 or newer.